alexespinoza28/git-cpp/README.md

 # git-cpp

-mini implementation of git in cpp, school project rewritten from Java to C++
+I had originally completeted a project in school called "gitlet" which was to recrete the basic functionality of git verison control in java.
+However, just for fun, i decided to port my code over to C++.